andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-i-threading.md

 **Here are the main things the Engine does:**

 * compiles and executes JS code
-* manages the Call Stack (running functions in specific order)
+* manages the Call Stack (runns functions in a specific order)
 * manages memory allocation for objects — the Memory Heap
 * performs garbage collection of objects which are no longer in use
-* provides all the data types, operators, objects and functions
+* provides all the data types, operators, objects, and functions

 **The most widely known JavaScript Engines are:**

 * V8 (used in Chrome and Node.js)
 * SpiderMonkey (used in Firefox)
 * Nitro (used in Safari)
-* Chakra (used in Edge).
+* Chakra (used in Edge)

 Now, let's talk about how the JavaScript Engine fits into the bigger picture.
-I like to imagine the big shiny engine placed at the center of some huge hangar.
-This hangar is called the Runtime Environment.
-Let's open the door and go inside.
+For now, keep in mind only two things: there is a Runtime Environment, and there is an Engine inside of it.

 ### Runtime Environment <a name="runtime-environment"></a>

-Usually we don't use the Engine directly.
+Usually, we don't use the Engine directly.
 It works inside some *Runtime Environment* (RE), which provides your scripts with RE-specific features (libraries, APIs) available at runtime.
-For instance, in Node.js RE, there is `http` module and `process` global object.
+For instance, in Node.js Runtime Environment, there is an `http` module and a `process` global object.

 > The important thing is that the *JavaScript Engine implementation is totally independent of the Runtime Environment*.
 Engines aren’t developed with any particular environment in mind.
 You can find the V8 engine both in Chrome browser and Node.js.
 One engine successfully utilized in two environments created for totally different uses ([source](http://dolszewski.com/javascript/javascript-runtime-environment/)).

-**In general the Runtime environment consists of the following entities:**
+**In general, the Runtime environment consists of the following entities:**

 * **Event Loop** (runs on the main thread and is a part of the Runtime Environment)
 * **Macrotask Queue** (aka Message Queue)